riebl/vanetza/docs/how-to-build.md

 If OpenSSL (1.0 or 1.1) or LibreSSL is available on your system, an alternative security backend implementation is compiled along with the Crypto++ based backend.
 See `security::Backend` and `security::create_backend` for more details.

+!!! hint
+    If you are building on Ubuntu 16.04 or 18.04, please note that these Ubuntu releases ship outdated CMake versions unsuitable for Vanetza.
+    Have a look at the [Kitware APT Repository](https://apt.kitware.com), which lists some of your options for installing an up-to-date CMake version.

 ## Compilation